 As a teacher of men and women and a ministry to men leader in the Body of Christ for many years, it has been my concern that very few seem to grow up spiritually to the point of being able to help others grow in the faith.
 (1 Corinthians 3:1-3.
 Hebrews 5:11-14)

-Consequently, I have spent much time in the Bible before the Lord concerning this issue with the result of a teaching that I will be sharing over the next few weeks.
+Consequently, I have spent much time in the Bible before the Lord concerning this issue with the result of a teaching that I will be sharing over the next few articles.
 I believe this lesson will be beneficial in locating where you are spiritually - and having located where you are - it will guide moving to the next phase in the journey.
 However, this is not a formula that will instantly allow spiritual maturity but rather point the way to the journey for those that have not started and provide confirmation and course correction for those that are on it.
 Realize that all progress in spiritual growth is for the purpose of growing in our relationship and dependency on God.
 Unlike physical growth from a baby to an adult which is a function of time, spiritual growth is only a function of obedience.
 That means you do not have to be a certain age to become spiritually mature (i.e., you are not too young or old to begin the journey).
 We all see through a glass darkly presently (1 Corinthians 13:12); consequently, I welcome feedback to perfect what I am sharing.
 I desire that we all grow to full maturity in Jesus Christ (Ephesians 4:13.
 Hebrews 6:1-6).

 The Five Phases of our Spiritual Growth